Brooke took a class that changed her life.

 How can we help people in organizations lead change from where they are?

-How can we support smart growth within institutions so all people in our community get the good stuff?
+How can we support smart growth within institutions so people in our community can get the good stuff?

-Our hands-on, innovative approach emerged from our work designing successful programs and regenerative solutions for our partners and clients.
-Our methods draw inspiration and tools from design thinking, lean startup, and participatory research and design.
-Both locally and nationally, we’ve had the opportunity to work with a variety of organizations such as Starbucks, Maine State Library, Sunnyside Unified School District, Tucson Unified School District, Nogales Community Development, Arizona-Sonora Desert Museum, Pima County JTED, IBM, and Macerich Properties, among others.
-Our favorite (and most successful) projects are those we co-create with our clients and their stakeholders, because tapping into local interests and funds of knowledge uncovers situated and relevant solutions that can take root and grow.
+LeadLocal’s hands-on, innovative approach emerged from years of teaching and working alongside clients and partners to imagine regenerative solutions.
+LeadLocal draws inspiration and tools from the classroom, design thinking, lean startup, and participatory research.
+Our favorite (and most successful) projects are those we co-create with our clients and their stakeholders, because tapping into local funds of knowledge uncovers situated and culturally-relevant solutions that can take root and grow.